 Luckily we’ve called on two expert makeup artists, Fred Letailleur, national artist for YSL Beauty, and Hannah Martin, senior pro artist at Bobbi Brown Cosmetics, to break it down for you.
 From finding the right texture for your skin type to smoothing over pores (a skill you may have thought only Facetune had nailed), this is how to fake flawless skin every day.

-First things first: You need to find your perfect colour match.
-Sure, you can try the colour on your jawline—the shade that looks invisible in daylight will be the best match, so head outside to have a closer look—but if you’re heading to a counter with a makeup expert to hand, get them to apply the foundation all over.
+First things first: You need to find your perfect color match.
+Sure, you can try the color on your jawline—the shade that looks invisible in daylight will be the best match, so head outside to have a closer look—but if you’re heading to a counter with a makeup expert to hand, get them to apply the foundation all over.

 The Right Texture and Tools

 While color-matching is imperative, texture is key too, and it’s very much dependent on your skin type.
 Drier skin types will benefit from a liquid or cream, whereas normal skin types can opt for liquid, cream or powder, depending on your preference.
 If you have oily skin, you may think powders will help mattify, but the mix of powder and sebum can lead to caking; a lightweight liquid with a fine dusting of powder on the T-zone is best.

 Of course, it does depend on personal preference and the finish you’re after too.
 “The best way to apply a liquid foundation is with a short, dense brush,” explains Letailleur.
 “Use it in circular movements for a light-to-medium coverage, loading the brush according to how much coverage you prefer, or dab with the flat of the brush to build the coverage or cover troublesome areas.”

 Creamy textures tend to offer more coverage and can be trickier to blend for a no-makeup makeup result.
 Letailleur recommends using a Beautyblender to apply and then following up with a YSL Polishing Brush ($57) to perfect the result.